p7e4/arequest/README.md

 # arequest ![PyPI](https://img.shields.io/pypi/v/arequest) ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/arequest) [![Downloads](https://pepy.tech/badge/arequest)](https://pepy.tech/project/arequest)
 _arequest is a simple async HTTP library, with more flexible._

+## Warnning
+**The arequest is still in the early development stage, please do not use for production.**

 ## Installation
 `pip3 install arequest`